YakovL/iq-test-doc/readme.md

 })();
 ```

 to get its metadata, services' addresses and metadata.
-This also gives some idea on how to use the "write" methods.
+Thie "write" methods are called in a similar fashion.

 Stake, rend and swap
 --------------------